open-atmos/PySDM/README.md

 - [de Jong, Singer et al. 2023](https://doi.org/10.21105/joss.04968) (PySDM v2).

 PySDM includes an extension of the SDM scheme to represent collisional breakup described in [de Jong, Mackay et al. 2023](10.5194/gmd-16-4193-2023).
-For a list of talks and other materials on PySDM, see the [project wiki](https://github.com/open-atmos/PySDM/wiki).
+For a list of talks and other materials on PySDM as well as a list of published papers featuring PySDM simulations, see the [project wiki](https://github.com/open-atmos/PySDM/wiki).

 A [pdoc-generated](https://pdoc3.github.io/pdoc) documentation of PySDM public API is maintained at: [https://open-atmos.github.io/PySDM](https://open-atmos.github.io/PySDM)